RenanCDev/TraininSync/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: "[DOC]"
+name: "📝 Documentation Improvement"
-about: Suggest corrections or improvements to the project documentation
+about: "Suggest corrections or improvements to the project documentation"
-title: ''
+title: "[DOC]"
-labels: ''
+labels: documentation
 assignees: ''

 ---